 Let's now look at a few OptimizePress reviews, apart from ours of course, just to see whether our thoughts are similar to other people have used this.

-Feedback is mixed for OptimizePress reviews we've seen and reflects many of my own findings.
+Feedback is mainly positive for OptimizePress and reflects many of my own findings.
 Feedback on Capterra is a mixed bag and touches on some of the points I have made here about slow customer support, dated design, not keeping up with the competition and the potentially steep learning curve.

 Istiak Rayhan over at WPLeaders says this about the OptimizePress:

 ‘If you want to create a site with pages focused on getting high conversions and also want to create a membership site, then you should definitely buy OptimizePress.’